kidscancode/godot_recipes/src-3/content/basics/understanding_delta.md

 ## Solution

-To illustrate the problem, let's consider a `Sprite` node moving across the screen.
+To illustrate the problem, let's consider a {{< gd-icon Sprite2D >}}`Sprite2D` node moving across the screen.
 If our screen is `600` pixels wide and we want the sprite to take `5` seconds to cross the screen, we can use the following calculation to find the necessary speed:

 ```
 600 pixels / 5 seconds = 120 pixels/second